+Side effects with methotrexate

+Very common (in at least 1 in 10 people) Common (in at least 1 in 100 people) Other possible side effects (unknown frequency in children)

+Nausea (feeling sickly).
+This is usually mild and significantly helped by taking folic acid and taking the tablets in the evening Tiredness Difficulty in sleeping

+Indigestion Headache Sensitivity to sunlight

+Loss of appetite Inflammation of the lung Loss of hair

+Diarrhoea

+Mouth ulcers

-Side effects with methotrexate Very common (in at least 1 in 10 people) Common (in at least 1 in 100 people) Other possible side effects (unknown frequency in children) Nausea (feeling sickly) Tiredness Difficulty in sleeping This is usually mild and significantly helped by taking folic acid and taking the tablets in the evening Indigestion Headache Sensitivity to sunlight Loss of appetite Inflammation of the lung Loss of hair Diarrhoea Mouth ulcers Inflammation of the liver Change in blood count -fewer white blood cells and platelets (the part that clots the blood) being made.
-This can mean that you may get tired more easily, that you may be at a higher risk of infection, and that your blood may not clot as quickly.
+Inflammation of the liver

+Change in blood count-fewer white blood cells and platelets (the part that clots the blood) being made.
+This can mean that your child may get tired more easily, that they may be at a higher risk of infection, and that their blood may not clot as quickly.